jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 red: make it fail
 *****************************************************************************

-* I open a terminal and run :ref:`createPythonTdd.sh` with ``sleep_duration`` as the project name
+* I open a terminal and run :ref:`makePythonTdd.sh` with ``sleep_duration`` as the project name

   .. code-block:: python

-    ./createPythonTdd.sh sleep_duration
+    ./makePythonTdd.sh sleep_duration

   ..
 NOTE::

-    If you are using Windows without `Windows Subsystem Linux`_ use :ref:`createPythonTdd.ps1`
+    If you are using Windows without `Windows Subsystem Linux`_ use :ref:`makePythonTdd.ps1`

     .. code-block:: python

-      ./createPythonTdd.ps1 sleep_duration
+      ./makePythonTdd.ps1 sleep_duration

   and it shows an :ref:`AssertionError` after making the files I need